IBM/watson-decisions-platform-for-agribusiness/docs/geospatial-api.md

 }
 ```

-Where the response payload property value for `access_token` is used in the example below
+Where; the response payload value for property `access_token` is used in the example below
 which submits a Geospatial Analytics API query request.

-In this example, the value of the `access_token` property in the response above is used as the `Authorization` header
+In this example, the value of the `access_token` property in the response above is used as the value for
-Bearer realm value in a request to the Geospatial Analytics API `/v2/query` endpoint.
+the`Authorization` header Bearer realm in a request to the Geospatial Analytics API `/v2/query` endpoint.

 ``` shell
 curl --request POST \